 What other employment have you had related to your program areas at CPAVTS?

 What additional education and training did you receive after leaving CPAVTS?
-Where did you receive it and did you feel CPAVTS prepared you?

 How was Cumberland Perry different than your regular high school?